 MEAL PREP TIP

-- To create a smoother final product, we recommend removing the skins from the garbanzo beans (chickpeas) before adding them to the blender.
-This step is not required.
+- To create a smoother final product, we recommend removing the skins from the chickpeas (garbanzo beans) before adding them to the blender.
+This step is optional.

 Disclaimer: Backcountry Foodie is an Amazon Affiliate, which means that if you choose to purchase a product from a link on this page we could potentially receive a small commission to help support ongoing recipe development.